albertito/libjio/doc/libjio.rst

 the journal, so there is really nothing left to be done.
 So if the transaction is complete, we only need to rollback.

-In any case, after making the recovery you can simply remove the journal entirely and let the library create a new one, and you can be sure that transaction atomicity was preserved.
-You can use jfsck_cleanup() for that purpose.

 UNIX-alike API
 --------------